HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

   haproxy: true
 ```

 After disabling Ambassador, the Ambassador pods and services are removed and only HAProxy is up and running.
+All the requests will be handled by HAProxy directly.
 The DX namespace should look similar to the following:

 [![Ambassador Disabled](../_img/haproxy-migration/ambassador-disable-1.png)](../_img/haproxy-migration/ambassador-disable-1.png){:target="_blank"}